CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

 ### Scenario 1: Verifying RDP Access Restriction by Azure Firewall

-In this scenario, you will attempt to initiate a Remote Desktop (RDP) session from the **OnPremVM** virtual machine to a virtual machine in the **AppSubnet (10.8.0.0/25)**.
+In this scenario, you will initiate a Remote Desktop (RDP) session from the **OnPremVM** virtual machine to a virtual machine in the **AppSubnet (10.8.0.0/25)**.
 However, the connection should fail due to Azure Firewall restrictions.
-Follow these steps to test the behavior:
+Please follow the below steps:

 1. On the Azure portal, type **Virtual Machine (1)** in the search box and select **Virtual Machines (2)** from the results.